MeBadDev/CipherFS/README.md

 [The demo repo](https://github.com/MeBadDev/CipherFS-demo)

 ## Background
-Read more about the motivation and design of CipherFS in my [blog post](https://mebaddev.net/#/blogs)!
+Read more about the motivation and design of CipherFS in my [blog post](https://mebaddev.net/blog/introducting-cipherfs)
-(if you're here early, the blog post might not be ready yet, check back later :)
 ## How it works
 CipherFS uses public Github repositories to store encrypted files.
 A single repository can contain multiple 'groups' of resources, including files and links.
 Each group is encrypted with a passphrase provided by the user.